anthonyero/portfolio-webpage/README.md

 Relevant images, HTML file, and CSS stylesheet are included within the repository.
 The stylesheet and images are contained in the "assets" folder.

-Both the HTML and the CSS file include comments detailing changes implemented within them.
+Both the HTML and the CSS files include comments detailing changes implemented within them.
 Further justifications can also be found within the repository's "Issues" tab.

 Please refer to the commit history and branches within the repository for a tracked history of changes.